Zingiber

-The genus Zingiber is native to Southeast Asia especially in Thailand, China, the Indian Subcontinent, and New Guinea.
+Zingiber is a genus of flowering plants in the family Zingiberaceae.
+It is native to China, the Indian subcontinent, New Guinea, and Southeast Asia, especially Thailand.
 It contains the true gingers, plants grown the world over for their culinary value.
-The most well known are Z. officinale and Z. mioga, two garden gingers.
+The most well known species are Z. officinale and Z. mioga, two garden gingers.
+The genus name comes from Latin borrowing the Tamil name for the first species.

 Culinary

 Each ginger species has a different culinary usage; for example, myoga is valued for the stem and flowers.
 Garden ginger's rhizome is the classic spice "ginger", and may be used whole, candied (known commonly as crystallized ginger), or dried and powdered.
 Other popular gingers used in cooking include cardamom and turmeric, though neither of these examples is a "true ginger" – they belong to different genera in the family Zingiberaceae.

 Species

 Plants of the World Online currently includes: